-Chamomile tea is a herbal tea sourced from the Asteraceae plant family.
-It’s been used in alternative and natural medicine for thousands of years, having been touted as a natural remedy for wounds, cuts, and stress.
-Chamomile tea can help manage stress, improve sleep quality sleep, and reduce painful period cramps.
-It can also help alleviate some side effects of diabetes that are typically treated with prescription medications like Metformin.
-There are three key compounds that are responsible for chamomile’s anti-inflammatory, antioxidant properties: they are known as chamazulene, matricin, and bisabolol.
+Chamomile is a popular herbal tea sourced from the Asteraceae plant family.
+It’s been used in alternative and natural medicine for thousands of years, having been touted as a natural remedy for managing stress, healing open wounds, improving sleep quality and reducing painful period cramps.

 Roman chamomile might also be referred to as “true chamomile” or “English chamomile,” and is used in a wide array of cosmetic products, as well as herbal chamomile teas.

 2. German chamomile (also known as Maricaria recutita)

 German chamomile is often referred to as “false chamomile”, yet is widely used in both cosmetic and herbal chamomile products.
 German chamomile contains a higher concentration of chamazulene, an essential oil in both german and roman chamomile.

 3. Dyer’s chamomile (Anthemis tinctoria)

 Dryer’s chamomile is not typically used for tea but is grown for its bright yellow flowers.
 As its name suggests, it’s historically been used as a source of yellow dye.

 What other health benefits does chamomile tea have?

 In addition to chamomile’s numerous skin benefits, it contains a wide variety of health benefits outside of skincare, including stress management, metabolism acceleration, and hormone optimization.
 In fact, chamomile has been used for thousands of years as a natural herbal remedy, chamomile tea has been used to treat the following health concerns: